warplab/megafishdetector/README.md

 # megafishdetector

 Detector for generic "fish" trained on publicly available datasets, currently supporting YOLO-style bounding boxes prediction and training.
+Can also be used as pre-trained networks for further fine-tuning.

 Initial experiments to train a generic MegaFishDetector modelled off of the MegaDetector for land animals (https://github.com/microsoft/CameraTraps/blob/main/megadetector.md)